Help with childcare costs

 Currently, in England, you're entitled to 570 hours of government-funded childcare a year.
 This is usually taken at up to 15 hours a week for 38 weeks of the year.
 You can stretch it out longer by using fewer hours a week, but many councils want your child to attend for at least 2.5 hours a week.

-Some parents can get 30 funded hours childcare per week
+Some parents can get 30 funded hours' childcare a week

 Councils should have their own cut-off points for application on their websites – typically these are 31 December for the spring term, 31 March for the summer term and 31 August for the autumn term.

-To qualify for the extra 15 hours of free childcare, you must
+To qualify for the extra 15 hours of funded childcare, you must

 This applies to both parents in a couple (so each parent must fit the criteria) as well as to single parents.

-To get the the first 15 hours for free, you just contact the provider.
-However, for the extra 15 hours, you need to apply for the extra hours' free childcare through the Gov.uk website.
+To get the the first 15 hours, you just contact the provider.
+However, for the extra 15 hours, you need to apply for the extra hours' funded childcare through the Gov.uk website.
 If you're approved, you'll receive a code to give to your childcare provider.
 You'll get the extra hours once the next term starts.

 Even if you get 30 funded hours, you still might have to pay

-Since Government funding is actually 1,140 hours of childcare per year, this means that for a full 30-hour week, the funding will only actually cover 38 weeks.
-To work around this, many providers stretch their funded hours by offering fewer hours per week over the year.
+Since government funding is actually 1,140 hours of childcare a year, this means that for a full 30-hour week, the funding will only actually cover 38 weeks.
+To work around this, many providers stretch their funded hours by offering fewer hours a week over the year.
 Providers are also entitled to charge for extras such as lunches and nappies.

 How funded hours works in Wales